 The Science News’ article Hurt Blocker got me thinking about pain and the ways we deal with it.
 While this research is really about physical pain, the principle applies to all pain.
-How we deal with discomfort and pain results in numerous unintended consequences.
-If we knew at what point, in our avoidance of discomfort, we begin shooting ourselves in the foot, perhaps we could manage this more wisely.
+How we deal with discomfort and pain results in many unintended consequences.
+We could avoid these consequences if we knew at what point in our avoidance of discomfort, we begin shooting ourselves in the foot.
+First, consider this excerpt:

 Typically, pain is protective; it alerts you to impending or actual damage.
 Nociceptive pain (from the Latin nocere: to hurt or injure) delivers a red alert when you touch something dangerously sharp or hot.
 Nerve cells that sense this type of pain have a pretty high threshold, but once activated, the response is instantaneous: Your withdrawal reflex kicks in and you pull your hand away.
 Inflammatory pain, stimulated by immune system cells, occurs in response to injury.
 This pain warns you not to move a broken arm, giving the bone time to heal.

 There’s potential danger that comes with the promise of a superior pain drug.
 Total pain blockers with few side effects could be abused by athletes or others who want to ignore an injury, allowing them to do even more damage.
 Such drugs might also quiet warnings of a new and serious condition, such as an intestinal obstruction or a stroke.
 As with the Pakistani children, living pain-free might even result in severe trauma and early death.

 “If we have a really effective block, it could be dangerous,” Halegoua says.
 “We need pain.”